XxRaVaGeRxX/Corkus/README.md

 >
 > `cd` into the repo
 >
->Run this command in the repo directory
+>Run this command in the repo directory - Gives permission to execute
 >
 >     chmod +x build.sh
 >
->Then run this command
+>Then run this command - CMake Build Script for Linux
 >
 >     ./build.sh
 >